FAQs

 In addition, the City’s Official Plan has introduced new policies for consideration, as well as federal policy initiatives such as the Greening Government Strategy and the Federal Sustainability Development Strategy that looks at sustainability and climate resiliency.

-A first phase of the engagement on the implementation of the Master Plan is set for spring 2023 when we begin discussions on our roads and infrastructure program.
+The first phase of the engagement on the implementation of the Master Plan began in 2023 with discussions on our roads and infrastructure program.
 We invite you to sign up(External link) to be the first to hear about updates and opportunities for input.

 What is the vision for Tunney’s Pasture?